nateKlaux/Naviga.Docs/Solicitor Concierge/SolCon_Structure.md

 Organizing your offer groups in this way minimizes complexity and duplication.
 Instead of managing hundreds of different publications, each with its own product and delivery type, you will manage a few groups and customize them as needed.

 **Offers**: This is a read-only section that allows you to quickly view your offers and divisions.
+The format of the offer's name is `offerGroupName - divisionName`.

 **Promotions**: You can create and manage your promotions here.
 Promotions is a legacy concept, and a promotion is a group of Offer Groups.
 <!-- (Replaced promotions w/ offer groups in new release.
 Promotions is basically legacy concept. ) -->